mostlycloudysky/cloudysetup/README.md

    cloudysetup-cli --help
    ```

+**Note**:
-**Note: This project is experimental and intended for development only.
-It should not be used in production environments.**
+This project is intended for development environment usage only.
+It should not be used in production environments.

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/mostlycloudysky/cloudysetup/issues).